DaSalba/Image2GB/README.md

 **A1:** Did you forget to uncheck *Remove unused and duplicate colors from
         colormap*?
-If checked, GIMP seems to remove all but the background color, so you can't paint other colors, and you can't export either.
+If checked, GIMP seems to remove all but the background color, so you can not paint other colors, and you can not export either.

-**Q2:** I can't run the plugin, the menu option is greyed out.
+**Q2:** I can not run the plugin, the menu option is greyed out.

 **A2:** See error above.
 Also, sometimes GIMP seems to get "stuck" despite
         converting the image to indexed mode, and thinks it still is RGB.
 To fix